Creates a modpack lockfile for files hosted on Modrinth (mods, resource packs, shaders and datapacks).

 init [options] This utility will walk you through creating a modpack.json file.
 It only covers the most common items, and tries to guess sensible defaults.

-run [options] <script> Run a script (shell command) defined in modpack.json's 'scripts' object
+run [options] <script> Run a script defined in the modpack.json file's 'scripts' field

 To initialize a new modpack, run: